Holly Cassin

 Dispute Resolution

-Too often businesses take stock of their debtor position when it might already be too late, for example when a debtor company has receivers or liquidators appointed.
-Our litigation team are not just an ambulance at the bottom of the cliff, we are here to assist you early on to ensure that you have the best measures in place to protect yourself in the case of accounts not being paid.
+Too often businesses take stock of their debtor position when it might already be too late - for example, when a debtor company has had receivers or liquidators appointed.
+Our insolvency and dispute resolution teams are not just an ambulance at the bottom of the cliff, we are here to assist you early on, to ensuring that you have the best measures in place to protect yourself in the case of unpaid accounts.

 Your terms of trade are a contract between you and your customers/debtors.
-In order to best protect yourself should you not get paid, you should ensure that your terms of trade are clear and robust and, at a minimum should include the following:
+To best protect yourself should you not get paid, you should ensure that your terms of trade are clear and comprehensive.
+At a minimum, they should include the following:

-The Personal Property Securities Register (PPSR) is an electronic register where financing statements are registered by creditors to notify other parties of their interest in goods they have supplied to a customer on credit.
+The Personal Property Securities Register (PPSR) is an electronic register where financing statements are registered by creditors to notify other parties of their interest in goods supplied to a customer on credit.
 Anyone in New Zealand supplying goods on credit should consider registering their interest in these goods on the PPSR.
-If a company you are trading with goes into liquidation or receivership, it is ultimately the PPSR which establishes priority and whether you will get any of your goods supplied/money owed back.
-Prompt and accurate registration are critical to protecting your position.
+If a company you are trading with goes into liquidation or receivership, it is ultimately the PPSR that establishes priority and whether you will recover any goods supplied or money owed.
+Prompt and accurate registration is critical to protecting your position, particularly ensuring the registration is against the correct legal entity, all details are spelt correctly and any serial- numbered goods details are accurately recorded.

-When negotiating with a debtor and potentially agreeing to settlement or payment plan terms, be careful not to prejudice your position in agreeing to a settlement/part payment which may later effect your ability to pursue the debt should the debtor default on their agreement with you.
+When negotiating with a debtor and potentially agreeing to settlement or payment plan terms, be careful not to prejudice your position by agreeing to a settlement or part payment which may later affect your ability to pursue the debt if the debtor defaults on their agreement with you.

 There is a range of options available to pursue outstanding accounts.
 These include: